-pher for WMAR-TV, has re-ceived the Community Radio Watch Distinguished Service hospital.
-Award.
-The award was present- Community Radio ed in ceremonies at Police a public service program spon-Headquarters.
+Frank Cronin, news photogra- the mother, who had been pher for WMAR-TV, has re-trapped inside the wreckage, ceived the Community Radio and rushed the family off to the Watch Distinguished Service hospital.
+Award The award was present- Community Radio Watch ed in ceremonies at Police a public service program sponeadquarters.
+The award plaque and a \$200 Communications and F' Headquarters.

-U.S. Government bond was pre- ics, Inc., in Chicago sented to Mr. Cronin by Police all drivers of vehi Commissioner Donald D. Pom-with two-way r erleau, who complimented Mr. the "eyes and Cronin for taking the time to lice and oth help a fellow citizen.
+U.S. Government bond was pre-lics, Inc., in Chicage sented to Mr. Cronin by Police all drivers of veh' Commissioner Donald D. Pom- with two-way r erleau, who complimented Mr. the "eyes and Cronin for taking the time to lice and oth help a fellow citizen.